History & Traditions

 Peter Becker

-Peter Becker became The Gunnery’s 11th Head of School in 2012 and ushered in a transformative period of growth while seeking to strengthen the school’s ties to its founder in ways that are relevant to a 21st-century boarding school education.
-He has said the school’s commitment today is “to evolve, as intentionally as possible, our place and our programs.
+During his tenure, Peter said the school’s commitment was “to evolve, as intentionally as possible, our place and our programs.
 The evidence around campus that we are doing so is plentiful and exciting.”